isabella232/click2kube-docs/README.md

 1. build: The pipeline that includes steps for installing application dependencies inside of your Wercker run container, before creating a Hello World application binary.
 2. push-quay: The pipeline that takes the output of the `build` pipeline, i.e your binary artifact, builds it in to a Docker image, then pushes that image to a Docker registry.
-3. deploy-to-kubernetes: This pipeline prepares your application's Kubernetes configuration for the current revision of your application by adding the git commit and Docker registry information provided by [Wercker Environment Variables](http://devcenter.wercker.com/docs/environment-variables), before connecting to your Kubernetes cluster and instructing it to create a Kubernetes Service, Deployment, and Ingress.
+3. deploy-to-kubernetes: This pipeline prepares your application's Kubernetes configuration for the current revision of your application by adding the git commit and Docker registry information provided by [Wercker Environment Variables](http://devcenter.wercker.com/docs/environment-variables), before connecting to your Click2Kube cluster and instructing it to create a Kubernetes Service, Deployment, and Ingress.

 #### Workflows